Legal US Sports Betting – State by State

 In an unusual arrangement, the state takes 51 percent of sports betting revenue with the sole technology providers IGT and William Hill taking 32 percent.
 That leaves the casinos with just 17 percent of revenues.

-New Mexico has only two casino where sports betting is allowed.
+New Mexico has only four casino where sports betting is allowed.
 The Santa Ana Star Casino and Hotel opened its sportsbook for business on October 16, followed by the Hilton Buffalo Thunder Resort & Casino in Santa Fe just before the 2019 Super Bowl.
 The Inn of the Mountain Gods Resort and Casino was the next New Mexico sportsbook to open in July of 2019 and Isleta Resort & Casino is the latest tribal casino to offer sports betting, having done so in August of 2019.

 Another unusual situation, as New Mexico has not passed new laws authorizing sports betting.

 Every one of the casinos that are offering sports betting are doing so on tribal land.
 The state compact between New Mexico and the tribal groups permits the tribal members to offer sports betting even without a new state laws.

 No online sports betting is available.